-- 1 TBSP sesame oil (some for the pancake, some for the skillet)
+- 1 tablespoon sesame oil (some for the pancake, some for the skillet)

-- 1 tsp ground ginger (or ½ tsp fresh ginger)
+- 1 teaspoon ground ginger (or ½ teaspoon fresh ginger)

 - ⅛ teaspoon freshly cracked black pepper

 - 3 tablespoon sesame seeds

 - Mix discard starter, sesame oil, salt, pepper, and ginger (basically everything except water) together in whatever bowl or container your discard starter is in.